Guest Post from Mary Shomon

 When decorating, select a paint that is free of volatile organic compounds (VOCs), such as Benjamin Moore’s Natura.
 Don’t worry that you’ll be restricted by a bland color palette — Natura offers a splendid range of dazzling hues.

 Avoid air fresheners and chemically scented products, which merely fill your home atmosphere with yet more toxic chemicals.
-Open the windows regularly for fresh air, but close and seal them tight whenever your area is being sprayed with pesticides to kill West Nile Virus — those pesticides are also endocrine disruptors, and particularly harmful to the thyroid.
-For a fragrant flourish that’s safe, dab your favorite essential oil onto your light bulbs, which will mutltitask as a home fragrance differ!
+Open the windows regularly for fresh air, but close and seal them tight whenever your area is being sprayed with pesticides — those pesticides are also endocrine disruptors, and particularly harmful to the thyroid.
+For a fragrant flourish that’s safe, dab your favorite essential oil onto your light bulbs, which will mutltitask as a home fragrance diffuser!
 In warm weather, you can also gently scent the air by adding a few drops of, say, lavender oil or patchouli to your air conditioner’s filter when you clean it.